blues/app-accelerators/motor_monitor_and_vibration/README.md

 ### Firmware

-The Notecard should use [firmware version 3.5.1](https://dev.blues.io/notecard/notecard-firmware-updates/#v3-5-1-october-7th-2022) or higher version.
+The Notecard should use [firmware version 3.5.1](https://dev.blues.io/notecard/notecard-firmware-updates/#v3-5-1-october-7th-2022) or higher.
 The simplest way to update firmware is to do an [over-the-air update](https://dev.blues.io/notecard/notecard-firmware-updates/#ota-dfu-with-notehub).

 ### Configure Notehub Project and Connection Mode

 Set the ProductUID for the Notecard by pasting the command below into the in-browser terminal.
 Make sure to replace `com.your-company:your-product-name` with the ProductUID from your Notehub project, which can be found below your project's name in the dashboard at https://notehub.io.
-Also, replace the placeholder serial number (`"sn:" "motor-location"`) with the location of your fridge (e.g. "kitchen").
+Also, replace the placeholder serial number (`"sn":"motor-location"`) with the location or other identifier for your motor.

 ```json
 { "req": "hub.set", "mode": "periodic", "outbound": 5, "product": "com.your-company:your-product-name", "sn": "motor-location" }